vitelabs/vite-wiki/docs/api/rpc/contract_v2.md

 ## Create Contract

-Basically, creating contract is sending a transaction (transaction type = 1) by specifying contract's binary code and input parameters.
-This process includes the following steps.
+Basically, creating contract is sending a transaction (transaction type = 1) by specifying contract's binary code and parameters.
+This process has the following steps.

 1. Call RPC method `contract_createContractToAddress` to generate a new contract address;
-2. Encode input parameters according to contract constructor in ABI.
-This can be completed by calling `abi.encodeParameters` in **vite.js**.
-If constructor has no input parameter, skip this step;
+2. Encode constructor's input parameters according to ABI.
+This can be done by calling method `abi.encodeParameters` provided in **vite.js**.
+If the constructor has no input parameter, skip this step;
 3. Generate transaction data.
-The data content consists of a 14-byte fixed-length prefix (10-byte delegated consensus group id + 1 byte contract type + 1 byte response latency + 1 byte random degree + 1 byte quota multiplier), compiled contract code and encoded parameters (generated in Step 2).
+The data content consists of a prefix of 14 byte length (10 byte consensus group id + 1 byte contract type + 1 byte response latency + 1 byte random degree + 1 byte quota multiplier), compiled code and encoded constructor parameters (generated in Step 2).
-4. Construct account block by calling RPC method `ledger_sendRawTransaction` to create contract.
-Here parameter `toAddress` is the contract address generated in Step 1. `data` is transaction data created in Step 3. `blockType` = 1, indicating creating contract transaction. `amount` and `tokenId` stand for the amount of token that are transferred to the contract upon creation. `fee` is a fixed amount of 10 VITE as contract deployment expense.
+4. Build account block, then call RPC method `ledger_sendRawTransaction` to create contract.
+Here parameter `toAddress` is the contract address generated in Step 1. `data` is transaction data created in Step 3.
+Choose `blockType` = 1, indicating creating contract transaction.
+Set `amount` and `tokenId` as the amount of the token that will be transferred to the contract upon creation. `fee` is always 10 VITE, which is the cost of creating contract on Vite network.

 :::tip Tips
 Above steps are implemented in method `builtinTxBlock.createContract` in **vite.js**